Features

 You can only synchronize the files in the My Documents folder on the device, and the ones in the default folder (ApplicationData\JISHOP\Groups) on the PC.
 During the synchronization, the whole structure of the file is preserved - groups, characters, hard/easy marks.
 The conflict resolution is performed according to the ActiveSync settings.

-Also, JISHOP supports file conversion on copying from the PC to the device and back.
+Also, JiShop supports file conversion on copying from the PC to the device and back.